-Shielded Metal Arc Welding (SMAW) also known as Manual Metal Arc Welding (MMAW), is a manual arc welding process that uses a consumable electrode (covered with a flux).
-Electrode is connected with one terminal of the power source and the work is connected with the other terminal of the power source.
-Welding cable (or lead) is used for this purpose.
-The power source can be used in AC (alternating current) or DC (Direct current).
-In AC the polarity of terminals keeps on changing (almost 100 times in second) but in DC one terminal always acts as Positive and the other acts as negative.
+Shielded Metal Arc Welding (SMAW) is also known as Manual Metal Arc Welding (MMAW) or stick welding.
+It is a manual arc welding process that uses a consumable electrode (covered with flux).
+The electrode is connected with one terminal of the power source and the work is connected with the other terminal of the power source with the help of welding cables or leads.

 The basic components of SMAW (Figure – 1) are the following;